jarped/deegreePostgis/ReadMe.md

 ### Note that this deletes all volumes not used by any containers, so be certain before doing this.

-After deleting the database you will also need to reset the config.xml in the provider-folder.
+After deleting the database you will also need to reset the ```config.xml``` in the ```provider```-folder.
 Deleting or renaming this file will make the subscriber generate a new file on the next start.
 This will need to be edited to turn on the datasets you want to subscribe to.

 # Limitations
+## Multiple instances
 As per this version the naming the containers prevents us from spinning up more than one instance per combination of epsg and dataset.
 See issue #4 for info about any solutions to this:

 https://github.com/jarped/deegreePostgis/issues/4

+## Deegree start-up
+The deegree-container will spin up, but will wait a couple of minutes before starting deegree.
+This is to ensure that the database has had time to create the schemas.
+This is good enough for now, but not optimal

+## Subscriber cron-file
+The subscriber comes with a cron-file that looks for a config.xml in its ```/provider```-folder.
+This cron-file is set to run every minute and has a lock-file named ```working``` residing in ```/app```.